OpenEvalProject/evals/manuscripts/elife-81522/v2/manuscript.md

 ### Affiliations

 1. The Danish Clinical Quality Program - National Clinical Registries Aarhus Denmark
-2. https://ror.org/04jewc589 Department of Pathology, Lillebaelt Hospital Vejle Denmark
+2. Department of Pathology, Lillebaelt Hospital Vejle Denmark ([ROR:04jewc589](https://ror.org/04jewc589))
-3. https://ror.org/03yrrjy16 Department of Regional Health Research, University of Southern Denmark Odense Denmark
+3. Department of Regional Health Research, University of Southern Denmark Odense Denmark ([ROR:03yrrjy16](https://ror.org/03yrrjy16))
-4. https://ror.org/05n00ke18 University Research Clinic for Cancer Screening, Department of Public Health Programmes,Randers Regional Hospital Aarhus Denmark
+4. University Research Clinic for Cancer Screening, Department of Public Health Programmes,Randers Regional Hospital Aarhus Denmark ([ROR:05n00ke18](https://ror.org/05n00ke18))
-5. https://ror.org/01aj84f44 Department of Clinical Medicine, Aarhus University Aarhus Denmark
+5. Department of Clinical Medicine, Aarhus University Aarhus Denmark ([ROR:01aj84f44](https://ror.org/01aj84f44))

 † Corresponding author

 ## Abstract

-In contrast to most of the world, the cervical cancer screening programme continued in Denmark throughout the COVID-19 pandemic.
-We examined the cervical cancer screening participation during the pandemic in Denmark.
-We included all women aged 23–64 y old invited to participate in cervical cancer screening from 2015 to 2021 as registered in the Cervical Cancer Screening Database combined with population-wide registries.
-Using a generalised linear model, we estimated prevalence ratios (PRs) and 95% CIs of cervical cancer screening participation within 90, 180, and 365 d since invitation during the pandemic in comparison with the previous years adjusting for age, year, and month of invitation.
-Altogether, 2,220,000 invited women (in 1,466,353 individuals) were included in the study.
+Background:In contrast to most of the world, the cervical cancer screening programme continued in Denmark throughout the COVID-19 pandemic.
+We examined the cervical cancer screening participation during the pandemic in Denmark.Methods:We included all women aged 23–64 y old invited to participate in cervical cancer screening from 2015 to 2021 as registered in the Cervical Cancer Screening Database combined with population-wide registries.
+Using a generalised linear model, we estimated prevalence ratios (PRs) and 95% CIs of cervical cancer screening participation within 90, 180, and 365 d since invitation during the pandemic in comparison with the previous years adjusting for age, year, and month of invitation.Results:Altogether, 2,220,000 invited women (in 1,466,353 individuals) were included in the study.
 Before the pandemic, 36% of invited women participated in screening within 90 d, 54% participated within 180 d, and 65% participated within 365 d.
 At the start of the pandemic, participation in cervical cancer screening within 90 d was lower (pre-lockdown PR = 0.58; 95% CI: 0.56–0.59 and first lockdown PR = 0.76; 95% CI: 0.75–0.77) compared with the previous years.
 A reduction in participation within 180 d was also seen during pre-lockdown (PR = 0.89; 95% CI: 0.88–0.90) and first lockdown (PR = 0.92; 95% CI: 0.91–0.93).
-Allowing for 365 d to participation, only a slight reduction (3%) in participation was seen with slightly lower participation in some groups (immigrants, low education, and low income).
-The overall participation in cervical cancer screening was reduced during the early phase of the pandemic.
-However, the decline almost diminished with longer follow-up time.
-The study was funded by the Danish Cancer Society Scientific Committee (grant number R321-A17417) and the Danish regions.
+Allowing for 365 d to participation, only a slight reduction (3%) in participation was seen with slightly lower participation in some groups (immigrants, low education, and low income).Conclusions:The overall participation in cervical cancer screening was reduced during the early phase of the pandemic.
+However, the decline almost diminished with longer follow-up time.Funding:The study was funded by the Danish Cancer Society Scientific Committee (grant number R321-A17417) and the Danish regions.

 ## Introduction